 I’ve wanted to write stories since my parents gave me a drugstore journal with a lock and key for my seventh birthday.
 Born in Maine and raised in New Jersey, I got my first writing gig telling other people’s stories as an obituary clerk at my hometown paper.
-Since then, my essays have appeared in The New York Times, the NAACP’s blog, and Brain,Child magazine.
+Since then, my essays have appeared in More Magazine, The New York Times, and Brain,Child magazine.
 The latter caught NPR’s attention and I discussed it on their Boston-based show, “Here and Now.”
 My fiction has won grants from the Geraldine R. Dodge Foundation and Women Who Write’s fiction contest.
 I’ve also received numerous fellowships to the Virginia Center for the Creative Arts for my novel and my family history project in progress.
 Prior to freelance and fiction writing I was a newspaper and television journalist and earned a New Jersey Press Association award.
 I also worked briefly as an actress and although I didn’t win any awards, I did get to kiss Ugly Betty star, Eric Mabius.

 MY FAMILY HISTORY